This is the multi-page printable view of this section. Click here to print.

 | Login completed successfully |

-Create a mount point on the server for the filesystem mount.
+Create a mount point on the server to mount the filesystem.

 #mkdir /mnt/weka